Fink

 Thus no job control in this shell.

 Class: Mostly harmless.
-XDarwin 1.0a2 and later launch an interactive shell behind the scenes to run your client startup file (.xinitrc).
+X11 launches an interactive shell behind the scenes to run your client startup file (.xinitrc).
 This was done so that you don't have to add statements to set up PATH in that file.
 Some shells complain that they're not connected to a real terminal, but that can be ignored since that shell instance is not used for anything that requires job control or the like.

 The XKEYBOARD keymap compiler (xkbcomp) reports: